octosign/website/src/pages/help/basics.en.md

 After the download is complete, open the file and follow the instructions.

-## Signing of document
+## Signing the document

 First, it is needed to select a document.
 To select a document, click on the button "SELECT FILES" or drag and drop your document on the application.
-The recommended document type is PDF.
+The recommended document type is PDF, although other file types are supported as well.

-After selecting the document, a card with a document name will appear just like in the picture.
+After selecting the document, a card with the document name will appear just like in the picture.

 ![screenshot](../../images/screenshot-en-unsigned.jpg "Screenshot with unsigned document.")